rapidsai/rapids.ai/hpc.md

     --scheduler-file "$LOCAL_DIRECTORY/dask-scheduler.json"
 ```

 Notice that we configure the scheduler to write a `scheduler-file` to a NFS accessible location.
-This file contains metadata about the scheduler,
+This file contains metadata about the scheduler and will
-include the IP address.
+include the IP address and port for the scheduler.
 The file will serve as input to the workers informing them what address and port to connect to.

 **2. Start Dask CUDA workers.**

-Next start the dask-cuda workers.
+Next start the [dask-cuda workers](https://dask-cuda.readthedocs.io/).
+Dask-CUDA extends the traditional dask worker class with specific options and enhacements for GPU environments.
 Unlike the scheduler and client, the workers script should be _scalable_ and allow the users to tune how many workers are created.
 For example, we can scale the number of nodes to 3: `sbatch/salloc -N3 dask-cuda-worker.script` .
 In this case, because we have 8 GPUs per node and we have 3 nodes,
 our job will have 24 workers.